Sub-project A (SPA): Ice sheet hydrology and groundwater formation

 SP manager: Joel Harper, University of Montana.

-The aims in SPB are to make direct observations and measurements of the characteristics of the hydrological system at base of the ice sheet, i.e. of the water that forms under the ice sheet.
-The main activity for SPB is drilling through the ice sheet at a number of locations in order to observe water pressures at the interface between the ice and bedrock.
-In addition to the ice drilling, remote sensing of surface conditions will be carried out.
-SPB will provide pioneering measurements of subglacial water pressures beneath an ice sheet.
+The aims in SPB were to make direct observations and measurements of the characteristics of the hydrological system at base of the ice sheet, i.e. of the water that forms under the ice sheet.
+The main activity for SPB was drilling through the ice sheet at a number of locations in order to observe water pressures at the interface between the ice and bedrock.
+In addition to the ice drilling, remote sensing of surface conditions was be carried out.
+SPB provided pioneering measurements of subglacial water pressures beneath the Greenland ice sheet.
 This information will give important input to the conceptualization of ground water models under glacial conditions applicable in Fennoscandia and Canada.
 The data will be utilised in numerical ice sheet flow and hydrological modelling.
-Data and results from SPA serve as necessary information for finding suitable locations for the ice drilling.
+Data and results from SPA served as necessary information for finding suitable locations for the ice drilling.

 Sub-project C (SPC): Hydrogeochemistry and hydrogeology